 Kate’s contribution to the Brontë Stones project is now available to see on one of four carved Brontë Stones in the Yorkshire landscape.
 Kate’s poem is inscribed on natural rock in the Ogden Kirk area of the Yorkshire moors.
 The letter carving was carried out by Pip Hall, and maps of the various walks to see the stones are now available at the parsonage in Haworth.
+2018 marks 200 years since the birth of Emily Brontë and 40 years since the release of Kate’s single Wuthering Heights.
 Kate’s poem, dedicated to Emily Brontë, reads:

 She stands outside

 A book in her hands

 “I have carried her so far, so far